 Yes, some sessions are available to book online, we are hoping to be able to offer more in the future.
 Just click the 'BOOK NOW' button on our home page.

 This will depend whether you need instruction and what kind of session you'd like, but for example Taster sessions cost £12 per Junior and £15 per adult (see Prices).

 This depends on what kind of session you are attending.
 For instructed sessions all essential safety equipment is included in the cost.

-Yes, the Creamery Cafe is open every day but stops serving 60 mins before the Centre closes
+Yes, the Creamery Cafe is open every day but stops serving around an hour before the Centre closes

 Yes.
 Parking is available right in front of our building with a large overflow car park at the end of the business park.

 No – FREE parking for everyone, but please don't block access doors for other businesses

 Not normally, unless you are a competent adult climber and can fulfill the usual Conditions of Entry.
 This maybe achieved within the session but cannot be guaranteed.
 Please bear in mind that the Beginners Course comprises 7.5 hours of instruction to achieve basic top-roping and bouldering 'competence'.
 Hire equipment will be charged at the normal rates.